 In the summer the no-man’s-land by the S-Bahn tracks is a secret garden.
-Follow the path off the main road, through the thick undergrowth, past a derelict building and eventually you emerge into a sunlit oasis – Berlin invisible behind the dense trees.
+Follow the path off the main road, through the thick undergrowth, past a derelict building and eventually you emerge into a sunlit oasis.
+Berlin invisible behind the dense trees.

 The hard sun slants through the windows of the station – two storeys above the Nollendorfplatz intersection.
-Down the centre of the wide streets, above Kreuzberg and Schöneberg, the elevated U1 railway rattles its way through the four storey buildings
+Down the centre of the wide streets, above Kreuzberg and Schöneberg, the elevated U1 railway rattles its way through the four storey buildings.

 Berlin is a shrinking city.
 A taxi driver tells me that before WW1 the metropolis had 5 million inhabitants and now it only has three.
 The town feels half empty and even the rush hour fails to rush.

 I love being wrong and misunderstood.
-I have new eyes and a fancy dress tongue.
+I have new eyes and a fancy-dress tongue.
 Its hilarious that I can speak these sensuous, gurgling words and people act as if they understand – words that are so bodily they feel like you should only speak them in private.

 N.52°31.745, E.13° 24.614